Efficient Privacy-Preserving Computation Based on Additive Secret Sharing: Proposed Protocols

 \section{Proposed Protocols}

 In this section, we firstly propose two resharing protocols.
-Then, based on these, we desgin a series of secure protocols for comparison, exponentiation, logarithm, power and trigonometric functions.
-Finally, we discuss the remainder of basic elementary functinos---inverse trigonometric functions.
+Then, based on these, we design a series of secure protocols for comparison, exponentiation, logarithm, power, and trigonometric functions.
+Finally, we discuss the remainder of basic elementary functions---inverse trigonometric functions.